Summer Horseback Riding Day Camp

 - indoor arena (so we ride even on rainy days!)

-- we have 31 scenic acres for fun exploration
+- hiking trails, and acres of scenery for fun exploration

-Monday to Friday the children have two hours per day of riding time.
-This instructional riding period (not just a trail ride) where we teach the new equestrians proper control of their horse, safety around horses, and how to control their horse in a group (max of 10 per cohort) riding time.
+Monday to Friday the children will ride every day.
+The instructional riding period (not just a trail ride) is where we teach the new equestrians proper control of their horse, safety around horses, and how to control their horse in a group.

 As the week progresses the student learns more about being a good rider and readying them for our horse show and demonstration each Friday afternoon.